JasonTorre/Cybersecurity-MyProject-1/README.md

 Load balancing ensures that the application will be highly dependable, in addition to restricting access to the network.

-Load balancers distribute traffic evenly and prevents one machine from being overwhelmed.
-This action protects the network from DoS attacks.
-Load balancers are also extremely useful when a machine fails, any other machine in the back end pool can pick up the slack without any innteruption of service noticeable by the end user.
+-Load balancers distribute traffic evenly and prevents one machine from being overwhelmed.
+This action protects the makes load balancers an effective security tool against DoS attacks.
+Load balancers are also extremely useful when a machine fails, any other machine in the back end pool can pick up the slack without any interuption of service noticeable by the end user.

+-The advantage of using a Jump-Box is to limit and restrict the access to a single point or one administrator.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the actual machine and system logs.
 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_